-With 514 students attending MSA in the 2016-17 school year and the potential for further growth in coming years, MSA is a thriving community within the Novato High School campus.
-Over 25 percent of students come from outside of Novato, commuting from all over Marin and Sonoma counties.
-A handful of students commute from the East Bay, as well.
-MSA endeavors to assist MSA families with carpool arrangements by providing families with contact information by zip code locations at the beginning of each school year.
+With close to 500 students enrolled in MSA programs with the potential for growth in coming years, MSA is a thriving community within the Novato High School campus.
+Over 25 percent of students come from outside of Novato, including communities across Marin and Sonoma counties with some coming from the East Bay and beyond.
+MSA supports families with carpool arrangements by providing basic MSA family contact information by zip code at the beginning of each school year.

-MSA students represent 35 percent of the overall Novato High School student body.
-MSA and NHS students attend all academic classes together.
-MSA students may also participate in sports, clubs and social events.
-MSA program areas, including arts and dance and more, are open to NHS student enrollment as elective and/or physical education courses.
+MSA is a specialized program within Novato High School with student enrollment representing 35 percent of the overall Novato High School student body.
+MSA students attend all NHS regular academic classes and participate in sports, clubs and social events as desired.
+Limited MSA program areas, including visual arts and dance, are open to NHS student enrollment as an elective course.

 The MSA Student Population

 Based on 2018-19 MSA enrollment of 514 students.

 - 153 Sophomores

 - 106 Seniors